-Enterprises in general are acutely aware of the needs of remote workers and distributed teams, but with the entirety of their workforce reporting from the comfy confines of a home office space, there’s a whole new bag of pitfalls to consider.
+Enterprises, in general, are acutely aware of the needs of distributed teams, but with a majority of their workforce reporting from different geographical locations, there’s a whole new bag of pitfalls to consider.
 Furthermore, unlike SaaS, enterprises with self-managed environments require upkeep from admins in order to maintain a high level of performance for a high volume of users.
-Whether the impact is felt at the user level or the admin level, it’s important that we do everything we can to ensure that sub-optimal performance doesn’t become a hindrance on productivity during these unique circumstances.
+Whether the impact is felt at the user level or the admin level, it’s important that we do everything we can to ensure that sub-optimal performance doesn’t become a hindrance to productivity during these unique circumstances.

 What’s changed and what’s the same for admins